 Our focus topic in this article is achieving wellness for men however these steps below can be used when supporting anyone through anxiety symptoms

-- Spend time with them and listen to their experiences without judgement
+- Spend time with them and listen to their experiences without judgment

-- Help them seek out information about what they are feeling by going to a health centre or checking out websites
+- Help them seek out information about what they are feeling by going to a health center or checking out websites

 - Encourage them to seek help from their doctor or therapist

-- Offer to go to appointments with them and follow up afterwards
+- Offer to go to appointments with them and follow up afterward

 - Discourage the use of drugs and alcohol

 ACCEPTANCE LEADS TO TREATMENT WHICH LEADS TO WELLNESS

 Anxiety disorders are treatable conditions and if suffering from overwhelming symptoms, it’s important to seek out professional help.
 Don’t let pride get in your way.
 By opening up honestly about what your experiencing, it can take a load of stress off your shoulders and give you an opportunity quite possibly to connect with others experiencing the same thing.

 Men everywhere need to learn to become more accepting of how they’re feeling and versed in self-care and not be judged for doing so.
 Anxiety is not a sign of weakness but a force that requires taking action head-on, because we’re all ultimately responsible for our own wellness.
 And while we’re working toward overall wellness, let’s lift each other up in the process.